hcgtv/txpcms/README.md

 * This is more than an admin skin, it's a rethinking of the admin, while keeping the core true to Textpattern.

-* Version control is being handled locally by Git, eventually up to GitHub when we have something to show.
+Version control is being handled locally by Git, pushed to GitHub when we have something to show.

 ## TXP Family